stevekrouse/cycle/README.md

     * https://docs.google.com/document/d/1L_6jNXmc-H1mG5jgnEEMOe1sni0g4rtBQC87Ip2iMk0/edit?disco=AAAAA70O310&usp=suggestion_email_discussion
     * firebase with one element (no list)
     * ending in chat app with no login but name and time stamps and sexy

-  * temp variables in methods should not be scoped and should make newList not reserved

-  * javascript block where I'll just plop the text in your model / event

   * copy and paste between cycle windows
     * copy_ to sytem clickboard or localstorage instead of clipboardXml_